Naxus28/message-board-user-interface/README.md

-# Web design exercise inspired on a dribble interface and built with Angular v1.6
+# Web design exercise inspired on a dribble interface and built with Angular v1.6 and CSS3 flexbox model layout

 This UI translates the below wireframe into a web page.
-The page layout was composed mainly with CSS flexbox.

 ![alt text](src/assets/img/original-comp/dribble.png "Dribble")